“You never want a serious crisis to go to waste. I mean, it’s an opportunity to do things that you think you could not do before.”

-The original page follows the chronology of relevant material, constantly updated
+The original page (first put up in January 2020) follows the chronology of relevant material, constantly updated

 4 other “Coronacrisis”-related pages on this site: